ArtiN4N/Autochthys/readme.md

 Note that downloading and playing the executable is reccomended.
 It's the same experience, but the executable is smoother, and probably lighter on your system's memory.

+---

+​The web build was made possible thanks to the template​ provided by Karl Zylinski​

 ### Instructions

 Go to the [releases](https://github.com/ArtiN4N/Autochthys/releases) page and download either autochthys_linux.zip or autochthys_win.zip, depending on your platform.